 With the SATA RAID/AHCI driver diskette and correct BIOS settings, you are ready to install Windows Vista/XP onto your hard drive(s).
-The followings are examples of Windows XP and Vista installation on the AMD SB750 SATA controller.
+The followings are examples of Windows XP and Vista installation.

 A. Installing Windows XP

 Restart your system to boot from the Windows XP setup disk and press <F6> as soon as you see the message "Press F6 if you need to install a 3rd party SCSI or RAID driver" (Figure 1).
 A screen will then appear asking you to specify additional device.